Community Housing Options and Support

 Clients must meet the following eligibility criteria:

-- Young mothers aged 16-24 with full custody of their children (would have had their first child by the age of 19)
+- Young mothers aged 16-24 who are the primary caregivers (would have had their first child by the age of 19)

 - Homeless or under-housed

-- On waitlist with Access to Housing Toronto (support with applying if needed)
+- On waitlist with Access to Housing Toronto (potential clients will be assisted in their applications if necessary and appropriate)

 - Demonstrate a financial need

-- Enrolled in a full-time or part-time program (school, work, etc.)
+- Applicant should be working or enrolled in a full-time or part-time program (training, trades, school, etc.)

-- Willing to participate in case management, monthly check-ins and workshops facilitated by Massey Centre
+- Willing to participate in case management, monthly tenant meetings, quarterly service plans and workshops facilitated by Abiona Centre or in collaboration with partners.

-- Single mothers aged 16-24 years with children birth – six years old
+- Single mothers aged 16-24 years who are the primary caregivers of their children

 - Homeless or under-housed